AMSDavis/cadl/packages/cadl-rpaas-templates/README.md

 To stop, run `porter uninstall rpaas-onebox`.

 ### Register resourceProvider and resourceTypes
-The resourceProvider and resourceTypes registration is kept in the `registrations` folder:
+The resourceProvider and resourceTypes registration contents are put in the `registrations` folder:
 ```
 .
 ├── docker-compose.yml